 Ray Kroc Quotes in Fast Food Nation

 The Fast Food Nation quotes below are all either spoken by Ray Kroc or refer to Ray Kroc.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Mariner edition of Fast Food Nation published in 2012.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Mariner edition of Fast Food Nation published in 2012.).

 Chapter 2: Your Trusted Friends Quotes

 This is rat eat rat, dog eat dog.
 I’ll kill ‘em, and I’m going to kill ‘em before they kill me.
 You’re talking about the American way of survival of the fittest.